FedNowSM features: Flexible participation types

 As stated above, financial institutions that enable customer payment participation types will be automatically set up to support this functionality.
 Financial institutions can choose this as a stand-alone participation option if they do not wish to enable other FedNow capabilities.

 As with some other Federal Reserve Financial Services, the FedNow Service will support correspondent/respondent relationships.
 This means that FedNow transactions for a financial institution that uses a correspondent – such as a correspondent bank, banker’s bank or corporate credit union – will settle in the correspondent’s master account.

 Correspondent financial institutions may choose to enable this participation type, which will allow correspondents that do not wish to enable other FedNow Service capabilities to receive real-time debit/credit notifications when payments settle in their account, as well as FedNow reports including respondent activity.

 Correspondent institutions that enable other participation types, such as customer payments or liquidity management, can still receive respondent activity reports and notifications without needing to sign up for this settlement only profile.

 Correspondents also have the option of settling for their respondents and receiving Federal Reserve accounting reports to support their reporting and reconciliation needs.
 In this case, correspondents do not need to enable the settlement only participation type or the ability to receive real-time debit/credit notifications and FedNow reporting messages through the FedNow Service to settle FedNow transactions in their master account.

-For more information on FedNow Service features and functionality, download the FedNow product sheet (PDF).
-You can also stay up-to-date on our progress by joining the FedNow Community or by signing up to receive FedNow Service emails.
+For more information on FedNow Service features and functionality, download the FedNow product sheet (Off-site).
+You can also stay up-to-date on our progress by joining the FedNow Community (Off-site) or by signing up to receive FedNow Service emails.